 As we continue to grow, we are seeking dedicated individuals to join our board of Trustees / Directors.

 What we're looking for: Passionate individuals from a variety of backgrounds, with a range of expertise to contribute to our board.
-Whether you have experience in social care, safeguarding, finance, law, marketing, technology, or other fields, your unique skills and perspectives are valuable to us.
+We are particularly looking for people with skills and experience in:

+Enterprise – running and growing a small business

+Fundraising

+Cyber security.

 As a Trustee / Director, you will play a pivotal role in guiding our organisation towards success and helping us develop our business growth strategy.
 We are particularly seeking a trustee with safeguarding experiences.

 Why you should join us as a trustee / director: Impact: Be part of an organisation making a real difference in the lives of homeless young people.
 Leadership: Contribute to strategic decision-making and shape the future direction of the organisation.
 Fulfilment: Experience the satisfaction of knowing that your efforts contribute to positive change.